 Team members recalled their walks through Bulgaria's equivalent of Red Square in Moscow.
 Standing at one end of that large open space was an imposing several-story building.
 During the communist era, a huge red star atop a spire marked this as Party Headquarters.

 Bulgaria's communist dictator, Todor Zhivkov, fell from power the same week the Berlin Wall opened.
-A helicopter showed up and lifted off the huge red star, leaving a broken spire.
+A helicopter showed up and lifted the hge red star off the building, leaving a broken spire.
 In that tumultuous autumn of 1989, angry crowds tried to set fire to the building.
 At the deserted headquarters, masonry walls around the boarded up windows are smoke stained.

 Across the square is a large mausoleum.
 Inside are the refrigerated remains of Georgi Dimitrov, the founder of Bulgaria's communist party.
 After Dimitrov's death in 1949, this Bulgarian version of Lenin's tomb went up in a matter of days.
 Graffiti appeared all over it after the 1989 upheaval.
 Though the graffiti has been cleaned off, Dimitrov's tomb is no longer a focal point for proclaiming communism's glories.